Back & Spine Surgery

 Typically treatment begins with conservative measures, which include activity modification, pain medication, physical therapy and spinal injections.

-For patients whose symptoms persists despite conservative managment, spine surgery is an option that can provide relief.
+For patients whose symptoms persist despite conservative management, spine surgery is an option that can provide relief.
 Specific surgical details depend on the exact nature of the degeneration but typically include a decompression and fusion to relieve the stenosis as well as stabilize the spine.

 Narrowing of the spinal canal can cause symptoms called neurogenic claudication.
 Claudication is discomfort or impairment in walking.
 There are two general kinds of claudication: Neurogenic (nerve related) or vascular (blood supply related).
 Blood supply issues usually arise from blocked arteries and can be addressed with a variety of vascular procedures performed by vascular specialists.